-- (1) is of no more than 500 kW capacity; - (2) operates in parallel with facilities of the electric distribution system; - (3) is intended primarily to offset the customer's own electricity requirements; and - (4) either (i) employs a renewable energy source; or (ii) is a qualified micro-combined heat and power system of 20 kW or less that meets the definition of combined heat and power facility in subsection 8015(b)(2) of Title 30 and uses any fuel source that meets air quality standards.
+- (1) is of no more than 500 kW capacity; - (2) operates in parallel with facilities of the electric distribution system; - (3) is intended primarily to offset the customer's own electricity requirements and does not primarily supply electricity to electric vehicle supply equipment, as defined in 30 V.S.A. § 201, for the resale of electricity to the public by the kWh or for other retail sales to the public, including those based in whole or in part on a flat fee per charging session or a time-based fee for occupying a parking space while using electric vehicle supply equipment; and - (4) either employs a renewable energy source or is a qualified micro-combinedheat and power system of 20 kW or less that meets the definition of combined heat and power facility in subsection 8015(b)(2) of Title 30 and uses any fuel source that meets air quality standards.